Albert Lasker: Salesmanship in print

 Lasker had an inquiring mind about what advertising was and how it worked.
 In 1904 he met John E. Kennedy, a former Canadian mounted policeman who had entered advertising.
 Lasker had believed that advertising was news, but Kennedy told him, "[N]ews is a technique of presentation, but advertising is a very simple thing.
 I can give it to you in three words, it is 'salesmanship in print'".

 The pair used this concept with the 1900 Washer Co. (later Whirlpool).
 Their campaign was so successful that, within four months of running the first ad, they attracted additional clients and their "advertising spend" went from $15,000 a year to $30,000 a month.
 Within six months, their firm was one of the three or four largest advertising agencies in the nation.

-In 1908 Lasker recruited Claude C. Hopkins to the firm, specifically to work on the Van Camp Packaging Company (Van Camp's) account.
+In 1908 Lasker recruited Claude C. Hopkins to the firm, specifically to work on the Van Camp Packaging Company (later Van Camp's) account.
 The relationship lasted for 17 years.
 Lasker helped create America's infatuation with orange juice.
 Lord & Thomas acquired the Sunkist Growers, Incorporated account in 1908, when Lasker was 28.
 The citrus industry was in a slump, and California growers were producing so many oranges that they were cutting down trees in order to limit supply.
 Lasker created campaigns that not only encouraged consumers to eat oranges but also to drink orange juice.
 He was able to increase consumption enough so that the growers stopped chopping down their groves.

 Among Lasker's pioneering contributions was the introduction into public schools of classes that explained to young girls about puberty and menstruation (done to promote Kotex tampons).
 He is also credited as the creator of the soap opera genre, and using radio and television as media driven by advertising.